 Functionality: Microsoft has considered a wide range of functions for Cards and they offer a wide range of inputs like dropdowns, text boxes and button and individual sections can be dynamically shown or hidden.
 This much exceeds the range of functions, say, Slack or Alexa support.

 When comparing Adaptive Cards to Digital Assistant Cards it's important to qualify that both have a slightly different mission: It's similar to comparing HTML with a CMS.
 One is simply a technology (HTML), the other is a fully fledged product (CMS platform) that handles and manages a plethora of tasks.

 With that in mind here are just a few things that are missing from Adaptive Cards:

 It doesn’t offer integration of identity management, including no identity mapping and authorization across platforms, e.g. by using OAuth 2 or Okta.

 Adaptive Cards aren’t fully multi-channel.
 You cannot bring them to, say, Slack, or even to hardware platforms like Alexa or Google Assistant, thus limiting yourself to just Microsoft products.
 This means passing on the opportunity to use an Alexa in a meeting room in the future, or whatever other technology may come.

-Further, Now Assistant is an award-winning product that has the backing of the likes of Cisco which uses Now Assistant as the driving force for their people-centric approach to technology.
+Further, Digital Assistant is an award-winning product that has the backing of the likes of Cisco which uses Digital Assistant as the driving force for their people-centric approach to technology.
 This helped to improve Cisco’s employee engagement and workplace satisfaction by 17% and save $60m in lowered attrition rates.
 More on benefits here.